Ironavenger475/Project3-TV-Time/README.md

 <img src="./image/vis4.png" alt="image" width="500"/><br><br>
 The more info tab contains two pie charts that compare the time spent in thought vs spoken out loud and the dialogue spoken by the selected character vs spoken by the other characters.
 It also displays the stats for the selected characters (seasons appeared, episodes appeared, and total dialogue).
 <img src="./image/vis17.png" alt="image" width="500"/><br><br>
-The timeline allows the user to filter the data according to the season and episode number.
+The timeline allows the user to filter the data according to the season and episode number.<br>
 <img src="./image/vis16.png" alt="image" width="500"/><br><br>

 ## <div id="sketches">Design Sketches and Justifications</div>